Ayoubkassi/Java_Design_Patterns/README.md

 * the principe is refactoring fat interface into multiple sagregated interfaces
 	* each sagredated interface contains methods which are required to a specific client

+## Dependency Inversion

+* **The goal is to reduce dependencies on concrete classes**
+* Hight Level classes should not depend on the low level classes
+	* both hight level classes and low level should depend upon abstractions

+* let's say we want to implement pizza store
+	* what's the first tought that pops into your head?

+* start at the top and follow things down to reduce the concrete classes
+* let's invert ur thinking
+	* instead at the top , start at the pizzas and think about what u can abstarct
+	* pizza is the abstraction